Working with dreams

 In the first part of this live webinar, Luca Bosetti will discuss the importance and impact of The Interpretation of Dreams on the field of psychoanalysis, highlighting how while being an original thesis, it was also a highly personal book which offers insight into Freud’s inner world.

-In the second part of this live webinar, Luca will share how Freud’s analytic method of free association can be applied in clinical practice, drawing on dream vignettes from client material.
+In the second part, Luca will share how Freud’s analytic method of free association can be applied in clinical practice, drawing on dream vignettes from client material.
 Participants will also be invited to share their own dreams or their anonymised clients’ dreams (with prior consent) for exploration and discussion.

 PART 3 – A Jungian approach to working with dreams